opendatacube/datacube-ows/docs/style_howto_components.rst

 What if we want to apply different scale ranges to different channels?

-For example, the image in the `false colour example above
-<#example-infrared-green-false-colour>`_, looks a bit
-saturated, especially in the red and green channels (red+green makes yellow).
+For example, the image in the :ref:`false colour example above <example-infrared-green-false-colour>`, looks a bit saturated, especially in the red and green channels (red+green makes yellow).

 .. image:: https://user-images.githubusercontent.com/4548530/112120795-b215b880-8c12-11eb-8bfa-1033961fb1ba.png